JosVermoesen/essentials-practice/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Updating to latest Angular 18

+This app is now on Angular 18.

+### update app to latest Angular 18

+`ng update @angular/cli@18 @angular/core@18`

+### update from older Angular versions to the latest

+Follow the instructions in the [Angular Update Guide](https://update.angular.io/) to fix your app.

+Please note that then the --force flag is mostly required to be sure that the update command runs even if there are dependency conflicts for thirth party libraries.

+### standalone components

+You can switch older Angular programs to standalone with `ng generate @angular/core:standalone`

+#### npm outdated

+In terminal use `npm outdated` to see what packages are requiring updates and what their current and wanted versions are.

+This will also show you which packages are deprecated.

+If you want to update a package to a version newer than what is specified in your package.json, you can do so by running npm update [package-name]@[version-number].

+### vulnerabilities

+In terminal use `npm audit fix` to automatically install compatible updates to vulnerable dependencies.

+You can first run `npm audit` to see vulnerabilities in your project for one or more packages.

+Run `npm ls [package-name]` to see which packages depend on the vulnerable package.